 In this section, we assess the complexity of the MINENERGY(T) problem for various instances.
 We classify results depending upon the target CMP, which may be uni-directional uni-line (see Section 4.1), bi-directional uni-line (see Section 4.2), or bi-directional 2D mesh (see Section 4.3).
 The only polynomial instance of MINENERGY(T) is for the uni-directional uni-line CMP.
 In this case, we exhibit a dynamic programming algorithm that finds the optimal solution.
 It is worth noting that this polynomial instance becomes NP-complete for SPGs of unbounded elevation.
-All other problem instances are NP-hard.
+All other problem instances are NP-hard, and we formulate the problem as an integer linear program in Section 4.4.